South Andaman district

-South Andaman district is one of the 3 districts of the Indian Union Territory of Andaman and Nicobar Islands located in the Bay of Bengal.
-Port Blair town, the capital of the Union Territory is the district headquarters.
-The area covered by this district is 2,640 km².
+South Andaman district is one of the three districts of the Indian Union Territory of Andaman and Nicobar Islands located in the Bay of Bengal.
+Sri Vijaya Puram, the capital of the Union Territory is the district headquarters.
+The area covered by this district is 2,640 km2.

 History

 This district was created on August 18, 2006, by bifurcating the erstwhile Andaman district.

 Geography

 South Andaman district occupies an area of 3181 km2, comparatively equivalent to Canada's Mansel Island.